-Application materials should be submitted directly to the College of Graduate Studies.
+Application for admission and all accompanying materials should be submitted directly to the College of Graduate Studies.
 Applications to the biomedical engineering program should be made to this specific program.
 All other applications for admission should be made to one of the engineering departments for study in specific focus areas.

 The program admission committee will make the admission decision, subject to departmental policies and review by the College of Graduate Studies.
 The applicant should clearly indicate an area of intended concentration and/or the department and program of intended study.
 The criteria for admission include the baccalaureate and previous graduate record (grades and curricular content); the student’s potential for success as indicated by professional references and relevant post-baccalaureate experience; and the scores on required standardized tests.